sebw/blog.wains.be/content/posts/2022/2022-12-05-fix-error-1010-cloudflare.md

 ## Solution

-Go to your Cloudflare dashboard.
+Go to your Cloudflare dashboard at [](https://dash.cloudflare.com)

 Choose your domain.
-(Websites > Domain on https://dash.cloudflare.com)

 Security > Settings.